 Piney Point is a largely residential area, though commercial establishments can be found along its borders.

 Thanks to the city’s central location in west Houston, residents have relatively easy commutes to and from key Houston hubs.
 Four major roads – the I-10 (Katy Fwy), Beltway 8 (Sam Houston Pkwy), Westpark Tollway, and Loop 610 – are within minutes of the neighborhood.
 Piney Point homes are a short drive away from the Galleria.

 The majority of the Piney Point Village is under the 77024 zip code, while the area that sits south of the Buffalo Bayou has the 77063 Harris County zip code.

 Zip codes near Hunters Creek Village include: 77055, 77008, 77007, 77019, 77027, 77056, and 77057.
 (View Houston zip code map.)

-Another retail hotspot, the CityCentre is a short drive from Piney Point.
-Located in the corner where the I-10 and Beltway 8 meet, it is a pedestrian-friendly mall that features a number of restaurants.
+Another retail hotspot, the CityCentre is a short drive from the city.
+Located in the corner where the I-10 and Beltway 8 meet, it is an upscale, pedestrian-friendly mall that features a number of restaurants.